kennguyen01/book-summaries/_notes/peak/7-the-road-to-extraordinary.md

 ## Stages of Expertise

 The sisters provided a clear example of what it takes to become an expert performers.
-Psychologists found that their development passes through **4 stages of expertise**, from starting interest to full-fledged expertise.
+Psychologists found that their development passes through **four stages of expertise**, from starting interest to full-fledged expertise.

 ### Starting Out